lunapapa-finland/lunapapa-finland.github.io/_news/2023_08_20_announcement.md

 I'm committed to keeping on updating my blog as I document the experiences and lessons from this unique educational chapter.

 Stay tuned for more updates, and let's continue making this journey together!
+See you!